websanco/liferay-learn/docs/analytics-cloud/latest/en/administration/data-control-and-privacy.md

 ![View suppressed individuals or unsuppress individuals.](./data-control-and-privacy/images/06.png)

-Search the list of suppressed individuals by inputting a particular email address.
+Search the list of suppressed individuals by entering an email address.

 To unsuppress, locate the individual and click the *Unsuppress* button.